Best pianist: 21 awesome magicians of the keyboard, ranked

 1. Sergey Rachmaninov (1873-1943), Russian

 What would we know of Rachmaninov’s playing if his recordings did not exist?
 Much could be deduced from the music he wrote.
 There is the vast range of virtuoso technical resource, with implied power and stamina to match.
 The melancholic lyrical gift would be self-evident.
-So would the incisive rhythmic instinct – and, to judge from the later works at least, the tight-reined clarity with which Rachmaninov the pianist would unerringly shape one musical paragraph after another.
+So would the incisive rhythmic instinct.
+And, to judge from the later works at least, the tight-reined clarity with which Rachmaninov the pianist would unerringly shape one musical paragraph after another.

 The recordings confirm all this.
 And they also tell us both more and less.
 Without them it would be impossible to know quite how phenomenal Rachmaninov's rhythmic gift was.

 The tonal quality, too, is spellbinding.
-The opening bars of the G flat major Prelude (which you will hear on the set below) are among the simplest Rachmaninov wrote, yet you know at once you’re in the presence of something extraordinary.
+The opening bars of the G flat major Prelude (which you will hear on the set below) are among the simplest Rachmaninov wrote.
+Yet you know at once you’re in the presence of something extraordinary.

 What the recordings can’t tell us is how the younger Rachmaninov played.
-Before he left revolutionary Russia in 1918, he seems mainly to have performed his own piano music, alongside much composing and conducting.
+Before he left revolutionary Russia in 1918, he seems mainly to have performed his own piano music.
+There was also plenty of composing and conducting.
 Afterwards, life in Europe and America meant a full-time piano career, and with it the need to build a repertory.
-Bach, Beethoven (notably the Appassionata Sonata), Borodin, Chopin, Debussy, Grieg, Liszt, Mendelssohn, Mozart, Schubert, Schumann (Carnaval was another favourite) and Tchaikovsky all came to feature in Rachmaninov programmes besides his own works.
-He would practise for up to 15 hours a day and toured extensively.

 But had it always been like that?
-We shouldn’t forget the unmistakable roguish streak that emerges in the Mendelssohn and Musorgsky transcriptions.
+We shouldn’t forget the unmistakable roguish streak that emerges in the Mendelssohn and Mussorgsky transcriptions.
 And did Rachmaninov play rather more expansively in his earlier days, as a work like the Second Piano Concerto suggests?

 Meanwhile the recorded legacy presents its own evidence.
 After hearing one of Liszt's more devastating performances (of Beethoven's ‘Emperor’ Concerto), Wagner remarked that pianism of this order ‘annihilates everything else’.
 Rachmaninov's playing has the capacity to leave you with the same impression.